Kaushik0802/adaptive_shieldnn/README.md

 ## 📧 Contact

-Project by Kaushik & GPT-4o.
-Based on ShieldNN by Yasser Shoukry.
+Project by Kaushik.
+Based on ShieldNN by Yasser Shoukry's ShieldNN